Larry Nassar Sentencing: Ex-USA Gymnastics Doctor Gets 175 Years, Cries While Reading Apology Statement

 Former USA Gymnastics doctor Larry Nassar will serve the rest of his life in prison.
-On Wednesday, he was sentenced Nassar to 40 to 175 years in prison for seven counts of criminal sexual conduct, a sentence that will be served in addition to two other convictions for criminal sexual conduct and child pornography.
+On Wednesday, he was sentenced Nassar to 40 – 175 years in prison for seven counts of criminal sexual conduct, a sentence that will be served in addition to two other convictions for criminal sexual conduct and child pornography.

 “I’ve just signed your death warrant,” Judge Rosemarie Aquilina told Nassar, who stood silently as she talked about his case for more than 15 minutes.

 For seven days, 169 impact statements were read in a Lansing, Michigan courtroom, with 156 of the statements read by the Nassar’s victims.
-Before his sentencing on Wednesday morning, Nassar, 54, spoke briefly, stating that the words from the girls who spoke have “shaken” him to his core.
+Before his sentencing on Wednesday morning, Nassar, 54, spoke briefly, stating that the impact statements have “shaken” him to his core.
 He cried after issuing his statement.

 Before his sentencing, Michigan Assistant District Attorney General Angela Povilaitis spoke about Nassar, calling him “perhaps the most prolific child abuser in history.”
 She went on to say that parents must teach their children to “continue to speak up until someone listens and helps.”